Home - About AR - Learning Material - Exams - Clubs - Posters - EVs

 A base or ferrule is turned from hexagonal brass rod, with appropriate holes drilled.
 5/8" or 16 mm across the faces is about right.
 Use around 30 mm of this rod, determined by the length needed to accommodate the threaded stud, and the 10 mm or so for the element.

 Firstly taper it so the top is around 8 mm in diameter.
 Use a Jacob's chuck to drill a hole to accommodate the brazing rod element.
-This is likely to be 1/8", but check with a micrometer.
+This is likely to be 1/8" (3.2 mm), but check with a micrometer or calipers.

-Turn the hex section around, and drill a 6.9 mm hole.
+Turn the hex section around, and ensure the face is squared off. and drill a 6.9 mm hole.
 This must be several millimetres longer than the length of the stud on the base.

 Replace the drill with the hand tap.
-Rotate the chuck by hand, while carefully introducing the tap to the drilled hole.
+Rotate the lathe's main chuck by hand, while carefully introducing the tap to the drilled hole.
 Periodically reverse the chuck a little to clear the chips.
 The two options are just to use an Intermediate tap, allowing extra length in the hole or using both an Intermediate and a Bottoming tap.
 If you also have a Taper, start with this.
+An appropriate lubricant or "cutting fluid" should be used.

 Clean the threaded hole, then try the ferrule you have made on a base.